thufschmitt/tix-papers/nix-light/description.md

 (because it has no type information, so can't see that `f` is the same predicate over types as `isInt` and thus should be treated the same way.

-Nix-light's grammar is given in figure \pref{nix-light::grammar}.
+Nix-light's grammar is given in figures \pref{nix-light::grammar}
+and \pref{nix-light::grammar::values}.
 The construct `<$\hat{t}$>` (defining the types that appears in a typecase) is a non-recursive version of `<t>` (so the typecase is in reallity more somethifg like a "kind-case" which just checks for the head constuctor).
 The type